 I was able to successfully use the WLAN adapter with the SynScan App on the iPad and SkySafari 5 as well as 6 on the Apple Macintosh.
 Important are the correct IP number (without a dot at the end!) and the correct port number (11882, wrongly indicated on the printed manual!) in the SkySafari telescope settings .
 The IP number must be the number that is assigned to the SynScan app on the iPad!

 When I control the telescope with SkySafari, the described crashes of the SynScan app on the iPad are no longer a problem.
 But the alignment has to be done with the SynScan app, which offers several methods to choose from (I typically use the 2-star alignment).
 In SkySafari you can improve the alignment for certain regions of the sky with the "Align" command (in the instructions it is called a "Synchronization").
 But if the deviation between "actual" and "target" is too large for a DSO (which is used for synchronizing!), an error message appears.
-This is the case at about one degree deviation, but seems to fluctuate.
+This is the case at a deviation of about one degree, but seems to fluctuate.

-So far I have always connected the SynScan app with the WLAN of the WLAN adapter first, then the Macintosh on which SkySafari was running.
+So far, I have always connected the SynScan app with the WLAN of the WLAN adapter first, then the Macintosh on which SkySafari was running.
 To what extent this order is critical, I do not know yet.

 My astronomy dealer Mr. Kloß had warned me against purchasing the WLAN adapter with regard to operating it with Apple devices, in particular he warned against sudden WLAN interruptions.
-So far I can only report on the following:
+So far, I can only report on the following:

 My astronomy dealer Mr. Kloß had warned me against WLAN aborts when using the WLAN adapter with Apple devices, especially against sudden WLAN aborts.
 But first I had completely different problems with the WLAN adapter and also with its cooperation with the planetarium software SkySafari.
 I described my experiences above.
 And with this "preliminary conclusion" they have reached the point that I could in principle start to control the Star Discovery mount and telescope with the planetarium software SkySafari, or just with the SynScan app alone, and this in an "Apple environment".